namratanwani/distilbert-vs-gpt4.1/README.md

 3. **Run the notebook**:
    - Execute cells sequentially
    - The code will automatically download the medical dataset
-   - Training takes ~30 minutes on a GPU

 ## The Medical Classification Task